Ek Nath Dhakal: Political career

 Dhakal is a comparative new figure in Nepalese politics and in February 2013, his name was brought out by Nepalese media as a possible candidate for prime minister, to lead Nepal's consensus government for the purpose of holding elections.

 Dhakal launches National Public Awareness Campaign with motto "Nation and People First" throughout the nation.

 Dhakal's party "Nepal Pariwar Dal" announced candidates in all 240 constituency of Nepal for the election of the Constituent Assembly scheduled on November 19, 2013.
 On October 9, 2013, Dhakal claimed that Nepal Pariwar Dal is fourth political power in Nepal.
 Dhakal wishes to develop his party as alternative democratic forces in his country.

 Dhakal was re-elected in the 2013 Nepalese Constituent Assembly election for a four-year term.
 Dhakal serves in the most powerful parliamentary committee Public Accounts Committee.
 Dhakal serves as Global Vice President of Sun Moon University based in Korea.
 Dhakal also a Member of the Parliamentarians for Global Action based in United States of America.
 Dhakal advocates Universality and said at one of the religious function organized in his district Gorkha that representatives do not belong to a particular religion and ethnicity instead they represent the whole country and goodness of all faiths.
 Ek Nath Dhakal founded Parliamentary Peace Council (PPC Nepal) for building a culture of peace based on rule of law, democracy, service and universally shared values on November 6, 2014.
-The inaugural assembly was presided by Speaker of the Legislature Parliament of Nepal Subash Chandra Nembang and lawmakers from Nepal and India were in attendance.
+The inaugural assembly was presided by Speaker of the Legislature Parliament of Nepal Subas Chandra Nemwang and lawmakers from Nepal and India were in attendance.
 Peace advocate Dhakal is active in promoting multidimensional peace in South Asia.

 Ek Nath Dhakal is a pro traditional family values activist.
 He organized a "Multicultural Family Educational Peace Festival 2015" at Dasarath Rangasala Stadium in Kathmandu, Nepal on February 21, 2015 which attracted seventy thousand people.
 Dhakal urged India that its "unequivocal recognition" of Nepalese constitution would go a long way in reducing the current tensions and restoring cordial relations between the two countries during his meeting with Indian politicians in New Delhi on October 4, 2015.
-Ek Nath Dhakal is appointed as Minister for the Ministry of Peace and Reconstruction (Nepal) by Prime Minister KP Sharma Oli.
+Ek Nath Dhakal is appointed as Minister for the Ministry of Peace and Reconstruction (Nepal) by Prime Minister K. P. Sharma Oli.
 Ek Nath Dhakal was also nominated as Chairman of the International Association of Parliamentarians for Peace (IAPP), Asia.
 Dhakal shared his views with Republica on Feb.
 17, 2018 and asked Nepali youth to seriously consider joining politics if they do not want to be ruled by those they do not like.